-Will Forte stars in this parody of MacGyver.
-In every segment, MacGruber and his companions try to defuse a ticking bomb, but personal issues and sudden revelations distract them, resulting in the bomb exploding.
+Will Forte stars in "MacGruber," a parody of MacGyver where every segment involves MacGruber and his companions trying to defuse a ticking bomb—but their personal issues and sudden revelations distract them, resulting in the bomb exploding.

 The sketch can be best remembered for its catchphrase "Buh-bye!" and the way Spade and company dryly address the passengers with it.
 That's the entire punchline, and yet the laughs deliver every time.

-11. George W. Bush vs. Al Gore (Presidential Debate)
+12. George W. Bush vs. Al Gore Debate

 Of course, Saturday Night Live would not be Saturday Night Live without its political sketches.
 Here's one cold open that spoofs the Bush/Gore presidential debates of 2000.
 Will Ferrell plays George W. Bush and Darrell Hammond plays Al Gore.